-By removing colour, distraction is minimised.
-There’s more space in a photograph to emphasise composition.
+By removing color, distraction is minimized.
+There’s more space in a photograph to emphasize composition.
 The subtlety in the degrees of light enhances form, creating a greater sense of depth in an image.

-Bright coloured clothing and cars, ambient lighting and colour temperature.
-These are all common distractions that can let an image down.
+Bright-colored clothing and cars, ambient lighting, and color temperature are all common distractions that can let an image down.

 While shooting in black and white, the interaction between light and shadow has more impact.
-It allows elements within a frame to relate to each other where colour would have interfered.
+It allows elements within a frame to relate to each other where color would have interfered.

-Look for condensation and imperfections in a glass surface.
-You can use these to introduce a pallet of distilled colour and light to an image, both obscuring and illuminating an landscape.
+Look for condensation and imperfections on a glass surface.
+You can use these to introduce a pallet of distilled color and light to an image, both obscuring and illuminating a landscape.